jon-harper/OmniBox/docs/history/index.md

 ---
-title: 0.9.11 Release
+title: v0.9.11 Release
 summary: Changelog for the current and past releases of OmniBox
 authors: Jon Harper
 date: 2022-10-09
+prefix: ../
 ---

+{% import 'format.md' as format with context %}

-The current **beta** release is 0.9.11.
-No release date has been set yet.
+The current **beta** release is v0.9.11.
+The expected release date is 2024/03/15.

 ## New Features

 ### Major New Features

+- Improved PSU tray with templates;
-- Available with built-in supports;
+- Core components come with built-in supports;
-- Taller side panels, now 58mm;
+- Taller side panels;
 - Reduced visibility of seams;
-- Base available in two heights & a shorter standard base height;
+- A shorter standard Base;
-- Many new base variations & combinations;
+- A second, taller Base option;
 - All versions of the Base and Main Body are available as Front/Rear or Unified; and
 - Built-in mounts for 3-position Wago 221 connectors.